fantomx42/symbolic-collapse-model/README.md

 # Symbolic Collapse Model

-**A universal diagnostic tool for measuring symbolic collapse pressure in individuals, institutions, AI systems, and civilizations.**
+**A universal diagnostic framework for measuring symbolic collapse pressure in individuals, institutions, AI systems, and civilizations.**

-This project introduces a fractal equation that quantifies when and how symbolic systems begin to break down—from miscommunication and polarization to cognitive overload and systemic failure.
-It includes a working mathematical model, example scenarios, and a conceptual framework that applies across scales—from personal identity to global media to cosmic abstraction collapse.
+This project introduces a fractal, cross-domain model that quantifies when and how symbolic systems break down—from cognitive overload and polarization to epistemic drift and civilizational failure.
+The model is evolving toward scientific rigor with operational definitions, falsifiability protocols, and system-agnostic application.

 ---